Locations:

 Labial Adhesions

-Labial adhesions occur when the labial (inner lips of the vulva) stick together.
-This generally occurs when estrogen levels are very low.
-It can happen to infants, toddlers and adult women.
+Labial adhesions occur when the inner lips of the vulva stick together.
+This generally occurs when estrogen levels are low, and can affect infants, toddlers and adults.
+The condition may go away without treatment when estrogen levels increase.
+Estrogen creams and manual or surgical separation can treat more severe cases.

 Overview